GSA/automate.fedramp.gov/content/documentation/sar/3-working-with-oscal-files.md

 In turn, the SAP points to the OSCAL-based SSP of the system being assessed.
 Instead of duplicating system details, the OSCAL-based SAR simply points to the SSP content (via the SAP) for information such as system description, boundary, users, locations, and inventory items.

-The SAR also inherits the SSP\'s pointer to the appropriate OSCAL-based FedRAMP Baseline via the SAP.
+The SAR also inherits the SSP's pointer to the appropriate OSCAL-based FedRAMP Baseline via the SAP.
 Through that linkage, the SAR references the assessment objectives and actions typically identified in the FedRAMP TCW, as well as any changes to this content made in the SAP during planning.

 The only reason to include this content in the SAR is when there is a deviation from the SAP.